 It is a complete language with an unlimited potential for creation and just as with any other language, the quality of the speech will depend on the eloquence and inspiration of the speaker.
 Thus as much as it is suitable for the drafting of a user's manual, if properly articulated it may fortunately blossom into wonderful poetry.

-The text you have just read above is an excerpt from my book "One Metro World" which I am self-publishing with a KickStarter Campaign until 1st December.
+The text above is an excerpt from the book "One Metro World" which I have self-published with a KickStarter Campaign in 2017.